FalkorDB/docs/cypher/load_csv.md

 RETURN a.name, a.birth_year
 ```

-Note that we've used indicies e.g. `row[0]` to access the value at the coresponding
+Note that we've used indices e.g. `row[0]` to access the value at the corresponding
 column.

 In case the CSV contains a header row e.g.